 Students may pay tuition and fees online at online at www.wcsu.edu/EZpay using a checking or savings account or via credit.debit card.
 MasterCard, Discover and American Express are accepted.
 Students who choose to pay with a credit card are subject to a 2.75% convenience fee.
 There is no fee to pay via e-check using your checking or savings account.

 Any student who is dropped for non-payment and wishes to re-register will be subject to a $100 nonrefundable re-registration fee and re-registration into classes is not guaranteed.

 A $50 late fee will be assessed to accounts that fail to pay the balance due or make payment arrangements ( financial aid or enrolling in a payment plan) by the payment deadline.

-Nonrefundable fees include the application fee, admissions binder, housing deposit, registration fee, online fee and participation fee.
+Nonrefundable fees include the application fee, admissions binder, housing deposit, registration fee, online fee and payment plan fee.
 In order to be eligible for a refund, a full-time student must formally withdraw from the university.
 A refund of tuition, university and student activity fees, and the balance of the housing fee, excluding binder and deposit, will be issued according to the schedule below.
 The refund amount is determined by the official date of withdrawal.
 The University is not allowed to make exceptions to the refund policy.

 Housing refund policy for students who withdraw from the university

-Upon withdrawal from the university up to and including the first day of university-wide classes, 100% of the balance paid less the housing deposit will be refunded.
+Upon withdrawal from the university prior to the first day of university-wide classes, 100% of the balance paid less the housing deposit will be refunded.
 Terms for partial refunds are:

 90% of the balance, less the housing deposit, will be refunded during the first week of university-wide classes,